-How it works: Volve’s all-in-one Corporate Card and Expense Management solution unites payment and expense reporting in a simple one-step financial management automation tool.
+How it works: Volve’s all-in-one corporate card and expense management solution unites payment and expense reporting in a simple one-step automated expense reporting tool.

 Volve’s paperless features also mean no more manual entries and paper forms are required.
 Missing receipts, lost claims, bottlenecks in approvals, delays during month-end closings can be relegated firmly to being a thing of the past.

 Everyone is happy.
-Accountants, financial professionals and business owners are able to have a clearer view and better accountability for their cash flow, more so than ever before possible.
+Accountants, financial professionals and business owners have a clearer view of their cash flow, more so than ever before possible.

-While we are on the subject of finance, you might also like to consider complementary time-savers and productivity boosters that will help you save time on finance-related tasks.
-Here are some of the tools we love right now.
+While we are on the subject of finance, you might also like to consider complementary time-savers and productivity boosters beyond expense management software.
+These will help you save time on finance-related tasks and make the hour-day work week a reality.
+Here are some tools we love right now.

 Let’s take a look at what it used to take to get a document signed.
 After putting the draft in the mail, you would wait for it to be returned in the mail, hopefully signed by the other party.

-With a program like DocuSign, all this paperwork, including the signature itself, can be done digitally.
-To track the timely return of the signed document, a calendar reminder can be auto-generated to the signee.
+With a program like DocuSign or HelloSign with its deep integration into Dropbox, you can do all this paperwork, including the signature itself, digitally.
+To track the timely return of the signed document, a calendar reminder can be auto-generated to the signer.

-What is also interesting for both LastPass and 1Password is that you can share passwords with your team members without actually revealing what it is.
-LassPass provides a specially sharing folder just for those team-friendly logins while 1 Password offers a unique URL for you to share with others to access your vault.
+Both LastPass and 1Password let you can share passwords with your team members without actually revealing what it is.
+LassPass provides a special sharing folder just for those team-friendly logins.
+1 Password offers a unique URL for you to share with others to access your vault.